Sedawk-Dynamics/Claimly-backend/DOKPLOY_DATABASE_FIX.md

 ## Why This Happened

-Prisma/PostgreSQL defaults to port 3306 when no port is specified in some configurations, which is incorrect.
-The fix ensures:
-1. Port 5432 is explicitly set if missing
+Some platforms/services provide a `DATABASE_URL` without an explicit port.
+In older builds, passing that raw value through could lead Prisma to attempt the wrong default port (seen as `:3306` in logs).

+The backend now prevents this by:
+1. Normalizing missing ports to **5432**
-2. Error is thrown if port 3306 is detected
+2. Failing fast if **3306** is detected (prevents accidental MySQL connections)
-3. Clear error messages guide you to fix it
+3. Logging clear, actionable error messages

 ## Still Having Issues?